aws-observability/terraform-aws-observability-accelerator/docs/concepts.md

-If you are new to AWS Observability services, or want to dive deeper into them, check our [One Observability Workshop](https://catalog.workshops.aws/observability/) for a hands-on experience in a self-paced environement or at an AWS venue.
+If you are new to AWS Observability services, or want to dive deeper into them, check our [One Observability Workshop](https://catalog.workshops.aws/observability/) for a hands-on experience in a self-paced environment or at an AWS venue.